JohnWisely/ML-portfolio1/README.md

 ## Explanation of the project
-_100 words to explain what your project is about to a general audience. _ This project is an attempt to accurately predict whether someone is at serious risk of heart failure.
+This project is an attempt to accurately predict whether someone is at serious risk of heart failure given a number of inputs provided in the dataset (see below).

+This project will adopt the following steps to achieve this:
+1) Data exploration and analysis -
+2) Cleanse the data as necessary -
+3) Model selection -
+4) Hyperparameter Tuning -
+5) Evaluation and next steps

 ## DATA